 Anita is a tool for automated testing of the NetBSD operating system.
-Using anita, you can download a NetBSD distribution and install it in a qemu virtual machine in a fully automated fashion.
-It's fun to watch, and it has helped find a large number of bugs in NetBSD, as well as several bugs in qemu and other emulators.The virtual machine anita installs into is typically based on qemu, but the i386 and amd64 ports of NetBSD in a Xen domU, and some of the more exotic NetBSD ports use gxemul or simh.
+Using anita, you can download a NetBSD distribution and install it in a virtual machine in a fully automated fashion.
+It's fun to watch, and it has helped find a large number of bugs in NetBSD, as well as several bugs in qemu and other emulators.The virtual machine anita installs into is typically based on qemu, but the i386 and amd64 ports of NetBSD can also be installed in a Xen domU, and some of the more exotic NetBSD ports use gxemul or simh.

 The main focus of anita is on testing the sysinst installation procedure and quickly detecting regressions that cause the system to fail to install or boot, but anita is now also finding use as a platform for testing the whole NetBSD system by running the ATF test suite.
 Output from periodic anita tests of NetBSD-current on multiple architectures can be found on the NetBSD release engineering web pages.

 Anita is written in Python and uses the pexpect module to "screen scrape" the sysinst output over an emulated serial console and script the installation procedure.